 MEANS OF TRANSPORTATION TO / IN SEGOU

-The roads linking Ségou to the big cities are asphalted and in good condition.
-For more convenience and to avoid spending too much time in the bus stations, you can rent a vehicle for the duration of your stay with various travel agencies in Bamako, Ségou or in other big cities.
+The roads linking Ségou to the major cities are asphalted and in good condition.
+For more facilities and to avoid spending too much time in bus stations, you can rent a vehicle for the duration of your stay with different travel agencies in Bamako, Ségou or other major cities.

-From Ségou, a crossroads city which is located at the center of the main roads of Mali, all the tourist cities of our country (Mopti, Djenné, Bandiagara, Timbuktu, etc.) can be easily accessible by the bus which leaves regularly.
-The Comfort varies depending on the transport company chosen.
+From Ségou, a crossroads city that is in the center of Mali’s main roads, all the tourist cities of our country (Mopti, Djenné, Bandiagara, Timbuktu, etc.) can be easily accessible by the bus that depart regularly.
+Comfort varies depending on the transport company chosen.

 INTERNATIONAL AND INTER-URBAN TRANSPORT

 In Ségou, there are many bus stations :

 The closest to the city center, located in front of the NianankoroFomba hospital, it is the company which provides the greatest number of connections with Bamako, but also towards Bamako, Mopti, Bandiagara, Sikasso and Bobo Dioulasso (Burkina Faso).

 Accessible from the road past NianankoroFomba Hospital, passes through the AN 2000 Avenue and is approximately 2 km away.
 This new bus station brings together many small companies :

 • Bani Transports :